A Japan Heritage asset: Tambasasayama Dekansho Bushi–Hometown Memories Passed Down in Folk Song

 The three types of woodblocks (about 1,200 items) that remain in Aoyama History Village were all carved in the Sasayama Domain.
 These woodblocks, which are related to Chinese studies, are rare in Japan.
 In addition, the 655 Japanese and Chinese books of the Aoyama Bunko (book collection) are first-class materials of modern Japanese literature.
 There are many books that convey the spirit of the Sasayama feudal clan, including Chinese, history, and geography books.

-Ojiyama Inarisha Main Shrine
+Ojiyama Makekirai Inari Shrine

 (undesignated)